 Step 2: Login Router and Adjust SQM

 Login into the router by typing in the router’s IP address in your browser.
 You might need to do this in incognito or private mode of the browser if it doesn’t load.
 If you don’t know your router’s IP address you can refer to my quick tutorial here.
-It’s usually 192.168.1.1 in most cases.
+It should be 192.168.86.1 by default.

 Now to adjust SQM please navigate to the Network -> SQM QoS tab.

-Now you need to calculate roughly 85% of your max DL and UL speeds in kbits/s.
-In my example above 85% of my download speed of 55000 is 46750 so I entered that in the Download speed field.
+Now you need to calculate roughly 85% of your max DL and UL speeds in kbits/s and enter it in.
+For example, if your max download speed was 55000 then you should enter in 46750 under Download speed.

 See screenshot below as an example.